Product Performance Metrics and KPIs All Startups Should Track

 Metrics are needed to measure performance and provide data on the progress, status, or effect of certain business activities or processes.
 They may be labeled as "operational", "tactical", or determining "business health".

 Commonly, various departments focus on different metrics.
-And usually, businesses evaluate their product metrics according to the benchmarks that are set for the due industry.
+And usually, businesses evaluate their product metrics according to the benchmarks that are set for the specific industry.
 These metrics may not be KPIs but can give an insight into the activities that take place to reach your goals.

 Not sure which metrics to track?